niranjankala/niranjankala.github.io/_posts/2024-05-22-real-time-speech-translation-with-azure-a-quick-guide.md

 #### Task 1: Create Azure Cognitive Speech Service Resource

 1. Open a tab in your browser and go to the [Speech Services](https://portal.azure.com/#create/Microsoft.CognitiveServicesSpeechServices) page.
-Sign in with your Azure credentials if prompted.
+If prompted, sign in with your Azure credentials.

 2. On the Create page, provide the following information and click on **Review + create**: